 According to Think with Google, consumers experience an average of these micro-moments 150 times daily.
 Consumers spend an average of 5 hours daily on their smartphones, and the industry has reached “content shock.”
-This means people cannot consume more content than they already are – since they are constantly barraged by ads, tweets, texts, push notifications, email, and social media updates.
+This means people cannot consume more content than they already are – since ads constantly barrage them, tweets, texts, push notifications, email, and social media updates.

 Brands have had to change how they communicate with consumers and consider capturing their attention when bombarded with so much “noise” online.
 Micro-moments are the basis for a new approach to marketing and the way to ensure you’re delivering on what consumers need throughout all stages of the customer journey.

 SEO Inc uses Micro moment in tandem with user intent in our SEO Services and Content Marketing Strategies.
 Micro-moments connects users at the right moment in time to deliver the exact content they are looking for.
 This is a “win-win” for both the user and the brand!

 Last week on the blog, we talked about user intent and how it relates to SEO.
 It’s the user intent that serves as the basis for developing micro-moments – and your brand’s ability to deliver what consumers are looking for that creates the full micro-moment experience.

 To catch user attention in this climate, you only have a few seconds.
 Talk about an uphill battle!
 You’ll need to shift your marketing approach (and thus your SEO) to focus on being there for users at each moment.
 Understanding the moments and providing what users expect will not only increase your mobile conversion rate, but it will also increase brand engagement since you’re more relevant to your customer.

 As we grow increasingly dependent on smartphones and other mobile devices to search, consumers are looking for more “right here, right now” experiences.
 We want what we want when we want it, and we’re not inclined to want to wait – so whoever can give us what we need first is going to get our attention.